Topological remarks on end and edge-end spaces: Introduction:

 Roughly speaking, $\sim_E$ is obtained from $\sim$ after changing the roles of vertices by edges.
 In particular, $\sim_E$ is a weaker identification, since infinitely (vertex-)connected rays are also infinitely edge-connected.
 If $G$ is locally finite, then both equivalence relations turn out to be the same.
 However, when there are vertices of infinite degree, $\sim_E$ might identify more rays.
 For example, the graph presented by Figure \ref{raioduplodominado} has two ends but only one edge-end.

-In the literature, the definition of $\sim$ as just presented was first introduced by Halin in \cite{halin}, although the notion of ends can be identified in previous algebraic discussions carried out by Hopf in \cite{hopf} and by Freudenthal in \cite{freudenthal}.
+In the literature, the definition of $\sim$ as just presented was first introduced by Halin in \cite{halin}, although the notion of ends can be identified in previous algebraic discussions carried out by Hopf in \cite{hopf} and by Freudenthal in \cite{freudenthal} as standard references within geometric group theory.
 Since then, a sort of results concerning finite graphs was generalized for infinite ones with the support of $\Omega(G)$.
 Regarding locally finite graphs, for example, the reader might consult the survey of Diestel in \cite{survey}.

-In its turn, inspired by that previous work of Halin, the definition of $\sim_E$ is due to Hahn, Laviolette and \v{S}irá\v{n} in \cite{edgeends}.
-Besides this paper, few other references in the literature mention the edge-end structure of infinite graphs, although it is naturally suggested by the standard end notion when considering an edge-related viewpoint.
+In its turn, inspired by that previous work of Halin, the above formalization of $\sim_E$ is due to Hahn, Laviolette and \v{S}irá\v{n} in \cite{edgeends}.
+When describing completions of metrics induced by edge lengths, Georgakopoulos in \cite{Georgakopoulos} also relied on this edge-end definition for introducing the $\mathrm{ETOP}$ topology over an infinite graph $G$ and its structure as $1$-complex.
+Besides these papers, few other references in the literature mention the edge-end structure of infinite graphs, although it is naturally suggested by Halin's original definition when considering an edge-related viewpoint.
 This incomplete state of art may be justified by the coincidence of $\sim$ and $\sim_E$ when restricted to locally finite graphs, so that the latter relation can be omitted in several studies within infinite graph theory.
 Despite that, the preprint \cite{nosso} exemplifies how edge-ends might be suitable for discussing edge-connectivity results in arbitrary infinite graphs, even allowing, for instance, extensions of Menger-type theorems.

 In any case, when introducing the quotient spaces $\Omega(G)$ and $\Omega_E(G)$, the corresponding topologies below arise from the separating notions displayed by vertices and edges:

 \begin{itemize} \item \textbf{End space topology:} For an end $[r]\in \Omega(G)$, we fix a finite set $S\subset V(G)$ to define the following open basic neighborhood: \item \textbf{Edge-end space topology:} For an edge-end $[r]_E \in \Omega_E(G)$, we fix a finite set $F\subset E(G)$ to define the following open basic neighborhood: \end{itemize}